-If the limits are both present and not accepted by the application, future specifications may define new protocols to overcome these limits.
-One example is [I-D.thubert-6lo-fragment-recovery] which defines a protocol which allows fragment recovery.
+If the limits are present and not acceptable for the application, future specifications may define new protocols to overcome these limits.
+One example is [I-D.ietf-6lo-fragment-recovery] which defines a protocol which allows fragment recovery.

 4. Security Considerations